"I know I should meditate but what kind? And How?

 I continued a year-long study of Buddhism, mindfulness, and Vipassana with Insight LA teacher Karen Redding.
 Supplementing my education with day-long silent retreats and workshops at UCLA MARC with teachers such as Diane Winston, Buddhist Chaplain Matthew Brensilver and Marvin Belzer, Ph.D. and a 3 Day Silent retreat at Deer Park Monastery !n 2018 I was trained by Charlie Knoles in the practice of Vedic Meditation (a mantra based form of transcendence).
 My current practice consists of daily Vedic meditation as well as other forms of Vipassana, mindfulness, and breathwork.

 I am certified by Charlie Knoles at The Veda Center as a Level 1: 200 hour/100 day meditation teacher.
 I am trained in teaching traditional and authentic styles of meditation that are represented into 4 categories of mind states (almost all forms of meditation can be placed within these 4).
-This certification consisted of 100 consecutive days or 4 meditations per day, lectures on origins & traditions of each meditation style, their purpose, correct use, reasoning behind the structure of each meditation, voice tone, memorization, how to teach the techniques, working with student challenges, ethics and cohort reviewed practice teaching videos.
+This certification consisted of 100 consecutive days of meditations, lectures on origins & traditions of each meditation style, their purpose, correct use, reasoning behind the structure of each meditation, voice tone, memorization, how to teach the techniques, working with student challenges, ethics and cohort reviewed practice teaching videos.